Secure-Embedded-Systems/FAME-FPGA/designs/leon3-terasic-de2-115/README.txt

 Design Directory for port of FAMEv2 to Altera DE2-115 board

+Synthesis can be triggered using command "make quartus" A precompiled bitstream(leon3mp_quartus.sof) is provided.

 Pin Mapping:

 | FAMEv2 pin      | Function                               | DE2 pin  | DE2 pin function |